tadzik/panda/README.md

 ## Installation on Linux/UNIX/OSX

-To install Panda along with all its dependencies, simply run the script bootstrap.sh in the root of the panda git repo.
-You must have a *perl6* binary in your $PATH for bootstrap.sh to work correctly.
+To install Panda along with all its dependencies, simply run the script bootstrap.pl in the root of the panda git repo.
+You must have perl6 installed in order to run bootstrap.pl

     git clone git://github.com/tadzik/panda.git

     cd panda

-    sh ./bootstrap.sh
+    perl6 bootstrap.pl

 Since the bootstrap step currently runs tests with prove, you will need a recent TAP::Harness (3.x) for it to work properly.